vlajko96/comyno-entry-project/README.md

     qpid-messaging: qpid client library and unit tests
     test: interactive tests

-We have our commands.sh script which has following targets:
+We have commands.sh script which has following targets:

     ./commands.sh build - builds postgres and qpid client libraries (libqpidmessagingcomyno.so and libpgclientcomyno.so) and puts them in ./output/lib folder, builds unit tests (test-qpid and test-pgclient) and puts them in ./output/bin folder, builds interactive test (test-cm) and puts him in ./output/bin folder
     ./commands.sh clean - cleans build and output folders